 In other words, synthetic oils outperform petroleum-based conventional lubricants by a substantial margin.

 Conventional lubricants are derived from the ground and refined from crude oil.
 Naturally, petroleum base stocks contain elements such as nitrogen, sulfur, oxygen, vanadium, and nickel.
-These contaminating elements are naturally inherent to crude oil and it becomes very difficult to totally remove these unwanted elements via the complex refining processes.
+These contaminating elements are naturally inherent to crude oil, and it becomes challenging to totally remove these unwanted impurities via the complex refining processes.

 No matter how far the oil refining process has evolved over the years, this process goes about separating the various types of molecules in the base oil by weight.
 At the end of the process, what is left behind are molecules that are similar in weight, but quite dissimilar in structure.